ucla-data-archive/elag2018-shiny/pages/ggplot2_dataviz_basics.md

 1.  scatterplots (not covering today)
 2.  linegraphs
-3.  boxplots
+3.  boxplots ( not today)
 4.  histograms
 5.  barplots

-We will discuss some variations of these plots, but with this basic repertoire in your toolbox you can visualize a wide array of different data variable types.
-Note that certain plots are only appropriate for categorical/logical variables and others only for quantitative variables.
-You'll want to quiz yourself often as we go along on which plot makes sense a given a particular problem or data-set.
+-   We will discuss some variations of these plots, but with this basic repertoire in your toolbox you can visualize a wide array of different data variable types.
+-   Note that certain plots are only appropriate for categorical/logical variables and others only for quantitative variables.
+-   You'll want to quiz yourself often as we go along on which plot makes sense a given a particular problem or data-set.

 ### Reading data from the filesystem and web